Cosmetic Ear Surgery

 Otoplasty, or ear pinning, is a surgical procedure designed to improve the shape, position, and/or proportion of the ear.
 It is an extremely popular cosmetic surgery among both adults and children.
 Many patients who receive an otoplasty see visible results in overall appearance after the procedure, as protruding, disproportionate and asymmetrical ears are corrected.
-Scars from the procedure are often hidden in the natural creases of the ear, and go unnoticed.1
+Trusted Source What is ear surgery?
+American Society of Plastic Surgeons Go to Source Scars from the procedure are often hidden in the natural creases of the ear, and go unnoticed.

 What Can Otoplasty Correct?

 There are a variety of congenital or trauma-induced cosmetic ear issues or conditions that can be improved with otoplasty, including: